 While the relationship between school and home may seem to hinge on big visible events like successful football games and new buildings, the reality is that healthy relationships are forged from one-on-one interactions and consistent mutual respect.

-When teachers have access to real-time student data, they are enabled to directly communicate messages tailored to help parents better support their children academically.
+When teachers have access to real-time student data, they are empowered to communicate with parents on a deeper level, one that builds a relationship that will help parents better support their children academically.

 When it comes to a student’s educational journey, complete with all its struggles and successes, it’s abundantly clear that no single person is wholly responsible.

 Teams of teachers, administrators, interventionists, and to no lesser degree, families, play a role in supporting and leading each student.
 However, the intentional inclusion of robust parent engagement has not always been the case.